shariq1989/cookbook/content/recipe/chicken_salmoriglio.md

 {{< figure src="/images/cs4.jpeg" class="instructionFigure">}}

-9. Bake for 20 minutes at 475 degrees.
+9. Cook for 20 minutes at 475 degrees.
 10. Remove the sundried tomatoes and set them aside.
-Then, turn the broiler to high and continue cooking the chicken for 5-10 minutes until the chicken has reached 160 degrees internally.
+Then, turn the broiler to high and continue cooking the chicken for 5-10 minutes until the chicken has reached 165 degrees internally and begun to brown.
-11. To serve, squeeze the juice from the cooked lemon into the reserved olive oil mixture and pour it over the chicken.
+11. To serve, return the sundried tomatoes to the dish and then squeeze the juice from the cooked lemon into the reserved olive oil mixture and pour it over the chicken.
 Garnish with fresh parsley, and enjoy!

 {{< figure src="/images/cs5.jpeg" class="instructionFigure">}}
 {{< figure src="/images/cs6.jpeg" class="instructionFigure">}}